The Evolution of Modeling in Construction

 Work With a Data Modeling Expert

-At TOPS, our specialty is preparing 3D models for construction sites of all types.
+At TOPS, our specialty is preparing 3D data models for construction sites of all types.
 With over two decades of experience providing 3D models for the construction industry and a talented team of engineers and technical staff, we have what it takes to transform your data into what you need to achieve your goals.
 We produce approximately 1,000 machine control models a year, and our clients can attest to our accurate, timely and detail-focused service.
 Best of all, TOPS has engineers working in all major U.S. time zones, providing timely service across the nation.

 In addition to our high-quality service and staff, TOPS provides a unique platform for our clients to upload all their project files, notes and related documents.
 With this secure and user-friendly program, our clients can communicate with us effectively while still being able to focus on their core business.
 It’s all part of our dedication to a hassle-free client experience.